the-rccg/hw2d/paper.md

 # Summary

+`HW2D` is an open source reference implementation against which methods are benchmarked, validated, and trained on.
+It implements the Hasegawa-Wakatani (HW) model to simulate drift-wave turbulence in fusion devices.
+Besides providing consistent numerical simulations, it implements the physical property calculations with the normalizations common in reference texts that are often not clearly understandable outside of the community.
+Along with it, an iteratively expanding list of parameters are published of stable parameters for simulations and associated physical properties.

+# Statement of need

 Nuclear fusion provides the promise of clean, endless energy for humanity in the future.
-One of the biggest open questions standing in the way of commercially viable fusion devices is containing the energy within plasma that is transported out through drift wave turbulence.
+One of the biggest open questions standing in the way of commercially viable fusion devices is confining the energy within the plasma that is transported out through drift wave turbulence.
 However, the immense complexity of modeling turbulence inside potential reactors still remains outside the realm of the biggest supercomputers.
 Hence, the development of new methods for simulating plasma turbulence is a pressing issue.
-The community pushes for the introduction of new numerical- and machine learning methods - most commonly tested for viability with the Hasegawa-Wakatani model [@hasegawa_wakatani;@Yatomi_2023;@grillix;@anderson2020elucidating;@goumiri2013reduced;@heinonen2020learning].
-Up to now, however, there is no open-source reference implementation to verify against or build upon.

-# Statement of need
+The Hasegawa-Wakatani (HW) model has become the de-facto standard for testing methods developed for Navier-Stokes (NS) fluids for fusion turbulence due to its similarity to it [@camargo].
+Although first published 40 years ago [@hasegawa_wakatani], it is still missing an open-source reference implementation.
+With its rising popularity in other fields, especially machine learning to test limits of physics-based learning methods, a simple implementation is needed.
+A unified reference allows comparing methods [@Yatomi_2023;@grillix;@anderson2020elucidating;@goumiri2013reduced;@heinonen2020learning] and reduces the overhead involved in verifying turbulent system implementations.
+This verification is now automated with CI pipelines and open-sourced for the broader community to use.

-`HW2D` provides an easy to understand, easy to use, and easy to extend open-source implementation to help accelerate the testing of new ideas and methods.
+In summary, `HW2D` provides an easy to understand, easy to use, and easy to extend reference implementation to help accelerate the testing of new ideas and methods.
+In contrast to closed-source Fortran and C++ codes available at a select few research institutes, `HW2D` is an open-source Python reference solver that opens up the research field beyond these confines.
 As such, it significantly decreases the barrier of entry for fusion- and machine learning reserchers to tackle one of the biggest open questions in contemporary science.
-In contrast to closed-source Fortran and C++ codes, `HW2D` is an open-source Python reference solver opens the field beyond a select number of research institutions.
-This implementation was and is being used for scientific inquiry into data-driven methods for plasma turbulence studies and as an introduction to plasma turbulence for new researchers.
+This implementation was and is being used for scientific papers on data-driven methods for plasma turbulence studies and as an introduction to plasma turbulence for new researchers.

-`HW2D` serves as one central reference against which methods can be benchmarked, validated, and trained with a clear set of reference implementations for comparison.
-The similarity of HW to Navier-Stokes (NS) [@camargo], makes it a prime candidate for transfering insights gathered from methods developed for NS fluids towards fusion turbulence theory.
-Considering the turbulent and chaotic nature of plasma turbulence, verifying implementations can be resource intensive --- this is now automated with CI pipelines and open-sourced.

 # Mathematics

-The HW model describes drift-wave turbulence using two physical fields: the density $n$ and the potential $\phi$ using various gradients on these.
+The HW model describes drift-wave turbulence using two physical perturbation fields: the density $n$ and the potential $\phi$ using various gradients on these.

 $$
-    \partial_t n = c_1 \left( \phi - n \right)
+    \partial_t n = c_1 \left(\phi - n \right)
-                     - \left[ \phi, n \right]
+                     - \left[\phi, n \right]
                      - \kappa_n \partial_y \phi
                      - \nu \nabla^{2N} n  \\
     \partial_t \Omega = c_1 \left( \phi - n \right)